DMMDA: Isomers and enantiomers

+Synthesis

 Shulgin's synthesis

 Shulgin describes the synthesis of DMMDA from apiole in his PiHKAL.
 Apiole is subjected to an isomerization reaction to yield isoapiole by adding to solution of ethanolic potassium hydroxide and holding the solution at a steam bath.
 Isoapiole is then nitrated to 2-nitro-isoapiole or 1-(2,3-dimethoxy-3,4-methylenedioxyphenyl)-2-nitropropene by adding it to a stirred solution of acetone and pyridine at ice-bath temperatures and treating the solution with tetranitromethane.
 The pyridine acts as a catalyst in this reaction.
 2,5-dimethoxy-3,4-methylenedioxybenzaldehyde can also be used as precursors in this step of the synthesis.
 The 2-nitro-isoapiole is finally reduced to freebase DMMDA by adding it to a well-stirred and refluxing suspension of diethylether and lithium aluminium hydride under an inert atmosphere.
 The reduction can also be achieved with pressurized hydrogen.
 Finally, the freebase DMMDA converted into its hydrochloride salt.

 Alexander Shulgin's synthesis of DMMDA.